Aida Ponce Del Castillo

 I am a legal scholar with over 20 years of experience at the intersection of law, science and emerging technologies, including artificial intelligence, neurotechnology, biotechnology and nanotechnology.

-I am involved in policy and regulatory discussions on technology and AI at the EU, OECD and national level, in Belgium.
+I am involved in policy and regulatory discussions on technology and AI at the EU, OECD and national level, in Belgium, where I am involved in the implementation of the National Convergence Plan for the Development of AI.

 I am also a trained foresight practitioner.
 I designed and co-led a foresight project for the European Trade Union Institute (ETUI).
 I regularly deliver training courses to trade union organisations across the EU, and help them plan strategically for technological change.